lokanathmeher19/BARESKIN/README.md

 ## Prerequisites

-Make sure the following tools are installed on your machine:
+Ensure the following tools are installed on your machine:
-- Node.js 18+
+- Node.js 18 or later
-- npm 9+
+- npm 9 or later
-- MongoDB instance
+- A running MongoDB instance

 ## Installation